MicrosoftDocs/azure-aks-docs/articles/aks/istio-upgrade.md

        # label default namespace to map to asm-1-22
        kubectl label ns default istio.io/rev=prod-stable --overwrite
        ```
        You may also label namespaces with `istio.io/rev=prod-canary` for the newer revision.
-However, the workloads in those namespaces won't be updated to a new sidecar until they are restarted.
+However, the workloads in those namespaces aren't updated to a new sidecar until they're restarted.

        If a new application is created in a namespace after it is labeled, a sidecar will be injected corresponding to the revision tag on that namespace.